3. Maintaining unity in the church, 1:11-4:21

 touton estaurwmenon (staurow) perf. pas. part. "him crucified" - this one having been crucified.
 Accusative direct object of the verb "to know."
 The personal pronoun touton, "him", fails to draw out the independence of this second phrase, but "this one / himself crucified" is strained.
 The participle with touton, "this one", may be taken as a substantive, or adjectival, limiting "this one", "Christ who has been crucified."
 The perfect tense expresses ongoing consequences, so not his "crucifixion" as such, "him upon his cross", Barclay, but better "the fact of his death upon the cross", Phillips, or just "Christ crucified", Thiselton.

+ii] The form / style of Paul's preaching, v3-4.
 Paul goes on to speak of his weak preaching.
 His weakness is possibly some physical condition.
 The common argument is that it had something to do with his sight.
-Yet, here his "weakness" probably has more to do with the inadequacy of his preaching as against the confident self-promotion of an audience-pleasing performer.
-He also admits he was overwhelmed by fear.
+Yet, here his "weakness" probably has more to do with the inadequacy of his preaching-style as against the confident self-promotion of an audience-pleasing performer.
+He also admits he was overwhelmed by fear - a feeling every preacher knows well.
 Yet this weakness, in a sense, confirms his gospel ministry.

-kagw "and I" - = kai + agw.
+kagw "and I" - and i [in weakness and in fear, and in much trembling].
+Crasis, kai + agw.
 Note the repetition of kai in this verse; a polysyndton, the piling up of connectives for emphatic effect.

-egenomhn (ginomai) aor. "came [to you]" - was become [to you].
+egenomhn (ginomai) aor. "came [to you]" - become [toward you].
 With proV to give the sense "come to", as NIV.

 For the spiritual in the church at Corinth, "speaking in the Spirit" was done by revealing profound and secret wisdom in a dynamic and persuasive way.
 In contrast, Paul's presentation was foolish and weak.
 Yet, God's power is made manifest through weakness and so through his preaching there was a demonstration of "the Spirit and power" in the conversion of a remnant out of the darkness that infested Corinth.
 The Spirit's power was manifest in the transformation of people's lives.

-mou gen. pro. "my" - [the word] of me.
-Adjectival, possessive, but given the active sense of "word / speech, the genitive is often classified as verbal, subjective.
+mou gen. pro. "my" - [and the word] of me.
+Adjectival, possessive, but given the active sense of "word / speech, the genitive may be classified as verbal, subjective.

 oJ logoV "message" - the word.
-Probably the message/content of the gospel.
+Nominative subject of an assumed verb to-be.
+Probably the message / content of the gospel.
 Paul may be using "message" here in the sense of "teaching", so both his "teaching" and "preaching" were orientated to communicating truth rather than winning someone over by "fancy mental or emotional footwork", Peterson.

-to khrugma (a atoV) "preaching" - preaching, proclamation.
+to khrugma (a atoV) "preaching" - [and] the preaching, proclamation [of me].
 The communication of the gospel.

-en + dat. "with" - in.
-Again this preposition, with its other use in this verse, is probably being used adverbially, expressing manner/method, "with", but possibly also a locative sense, "was not couched in wise and persuasive words", or an instrumental sense, "by", "by the undeniable presence of the Spirit and power", Barclay.
+en + dat. "with" - [was not] in.
+Again this preposition, with its other use in this verse, is probably being used adverbially, expressing manner / method, "with", "was not couched in / with wise and persuasive words", or an instrumental sense, "by", "by the undeniable presence of the Spirit and power", Barclay.

 sofiaV (a) gen. "wise [and persuasive words]" - [persuasive words] of wisdom.
 The text is somewhat disturbed here.
 The variant anqrwpinhV "human / of man's wisdom", AV, is now rejected by most commentators.
-The variant logoiV" ,Words of wisdom", is accepted by some."
+The variant logoiV" ,Words of wisdom", is accepted by some.
 The phrase may simply be "by persuasion of wisdom" = "persuasive wisdom", taking the genitive sofiaV, "wisdom", as adjectival, attributed.
-The word "persuasion", read as a dative singular of peiqoV, refers to the oratorical skill of persuasion, with sofiaV, "wisdom / skill" = "clever", so "by clever persuasion/rhetoric."
-Paul is simply saying he didn't use the rhetorical skill of persuasion while he was ministering in Corinth; his teaching and preaching "was not delivered in professionally persuasive language", Barclay.
+The word "persuasion", read as a dative singular of peiqoV, refers to the oratorical skill of persuasion, with sofiaV, "wisdom / skill" = "clever", so "by clever persuasion / rhetoric."
+Paul is simply saying he didn't use the rhetorical skills of persuasion while he was ministering in Corinth; his teaching and preaching "was not delivered in professionally persuasive language", Barclay.

 apodeixei (iV ewV) "a demonstration" - a proof, demonstration, evidence.
 It seems likely that Paul has in mind the technical aspect of this word, "a compelling conclusion drawn from the premises .... a clear proof", Fee.
-The proposition upon which Paul's teaching and preaching rests, namely the gospel, finds its verification/proof, not in powerful or skillful oratory, but in the evidential fruit of a powerful God, namely converted sinners.
+The proposition upon which Paul's teaching and preaching rests, namely the gospel, finds its verification / proof, not in powerful or skillful oratory, but in the evidential fruit, namely converted sinners.
 "A transparent proof", Thiselton.

 dunamewV (iV ewV) gen. "power" - of power.
-The two genitives, "S/spirit" and "power" are usually treated as objective genitives where Paul's teaching and preaching itself verifies/proves "the convincing power of the Spirit", NJB.
-Yet, subjective would seem more likely where Paul's teaching and preaching is verified/proved by "the Spirit's power".
-Possibly just adjectival, "a proof which consists of the Spirit's power."
+The two genitives, "S/spirit" and "power" are usually treated as objective genitives where Paul's teaching and preaching itself verifies / proves "the convincing power of the Spirit", NJB.
+Yet, subjective would seem more likely where Paul's teaching and preaching is verified / proved by "the Spirit's power".
+Possibly just adjectival, attributive, "a proof which consists of the Spirit's power."
 The point is, "the supernatural conviction and force that accompanied the preaching furnished a better proof of its truth than any logical process (persuasion)", Bruce.
 That "conviction and force" was, of course, God's saving power, the very power which gathered the Corinthian congregation.

+iii] The intent of Paul's preaching, v5.
 Finally, Paul states that God's use of the foolishness of the message and the weakness of the preacher, has a clear intention.
-Salvation rests on God's work in Christ's death and resurrection, the hearing of that work through the proclamation of the gospel, and a response of faith.
+Salvation rests on God's work in Christ's death and resurrection, a hearing of that work through the proclamation of the gospel, and a response of faith.
 In simple terms, the gospel is the power of God unto salvation, and not oratory.
-A saving response of faith can only rest on the gospel; if it rests on eloquence or philosophical wisdom, it's worthless.
+A saving response of faith can only rest on the gospel; if it rests on eloquence or philosophical wisdom, it is worthless.

 iJna + subj. "so that" - that.
 Introducing a final clause expressing purpose.